keelancook/notebook/_notes/Contextualization on the Mission Field.md

 >It means willingly viewing all cultures both sympathetically (especially other cultures) and critically (especially one's own).
 As a methodological commitment, cultural relativism mitigates the tendency to condemn other cultures and coronate one's own.[[Clark2003-ni, 68.::rsn]]

 ### From Missionary Contextualization to Self-theologizing
-This is a crucial shift that must occur. *Note that both Clark's paramters and Hiebert's model of critical contextualization afford for this.*
+This is a crucial shift that must occur. *Note that both Clark's parameters and Hiebert's model of critical contextualization afford for this.*
 ### The C Scale
 [[*Unpack the C Scale here with some explanation of what John Travis was doing with it.*::lmn]]